infinitered/reactotron/readme.md

 [Less Talk More Action](./docs/installing.md)

+# Looking for Version 1?

+We're in the process of rolling out v2, so that's merged into `master` now.

+[Version 1.x](https://github.com/infinitered/reactotron/tree/v1.x) is located here if you're looking for what's currently shipping!

 # What is Reactotron?

 A macOS, Windows, and Linux app for inspecting your [React JS](https://facebook.github.io/react/) and [React Native](https://facebook.github.io/react-native/) apps.